 From those humble beginnings Matt has now developed a multi-million pound, world-beating international martial arts franchise.

 In 2012, Matt married South African singer Moniqe Foxx.
-The couple live in Swindon, Wiltshire and are expecting their first baby together very soon.
-Matt also has three much-loved children from a previous relationship
+The couple live in Chippenham, Wiltshire and had their first baby, Zack, in December 2013.
+Matt also has three much-loved children; Madison, Lola and Savannah, from a previous relationship.

 Matt was inducted into the Martial Arts Hall of Fame in 2014 and was presented the highest-level award, the ‘Martial Arts Superstar Award’, for his ongoing work and contribution to the martial arts industry worldwide.